-- School administrators deliver staff training sessions with materials developed by VSB H&S Department. - Itinerant staff or those unavailable at the time of these sessions will be able to access these materials through the VSB Hub. - Classroom staff will provide training to students with the support of a presentation. - Visitors will be provided information/protocols when making an appointment and at entry to the school/site. - Contractor information will be provided at the outset of the project/commencement of contract again at entry to the school/site, as well as information being available on the VSB main webpage.
+- School administrators deliver staff training sessions with materials developed by the VSB H&S Department. - Itinerant staff or those unavailable at the time of these sessions will be able to access this recorded session. - o Classroom staff will provide training to students with the support of a presentation. - Visitors will be provided information/protocols when making an appointment and at entry to the school/site. - Contractor information will be provided at the outset of the project/commencement of contract again at entry to the school/site, as well as information being available on the VSB main webpage.